 - By not using water the environmental impact is reduced as is the costs of water usage.

 - A tidy setup, clear visibility of reflux and easy to clean

 - Each CondenSyn/CondenSyn MINI is individually handmade in the UK

 - CondenSyn/CondenSyn MINI is designed to integrate into multiple systems and applications, with fittings to suit.

 - The CondenSyn system is considerably less costly than other available systems, but don’t let that put you off!

 - The unique Asynt CondenSyn concept is protected by European Community Registered Designs.

-Buy any 5 standard "B" fitting CondenSyn and get the 6th one free!
-Cheapest product free.
-Offer valid to 31st March 2018.
+Buy any 5 standard "B" fitting CondenSyn and get 1 more free!
+Cheapest one free.
+Offer valid to 30th September 2018.